kss74/Coulomb-Stress-Transfer/README.md

 > before you rely on it, and please open an issue if something looks
 > off.
 If you want to add more features or debug the plugin, you can
 > ask Claude for help.
 Just upload the plugin files to a Claude Project
 > or provide the GitHub repository link.
+You can also ask Claude (or any
+> AI) for help during installation and explanation/tutorials on this plugin's
+> features.

 ---